call +1 (800) 232-9022

 3. Give employees autonomy over assignments

-It’s okay if an employee doesn’t get from point A to point B using the same means you’d use.
-When you delegate, accept that this may mean your employee may complete the task differently than you would.
-Relinquish control, refrain from micromanaging, and accept that your way may not be the only (or best) way to complete a project.
+It’s fine if an employee doesn’t travel from point A to point B in the same way you would.
+When you assign a task, realize that the employee may accomplish it differently than you would.
+Give up control, avoid micromanagement, and realize that your method may not be the only (or best) approach to finish a job.
+This autonomy is a core part of empowering employees in the workplace.

 4. Provide necessary resources

-Many leaders complain that when they first start implementing employee empowerment practices in their organizations, they still get employees coming to their offices and expecting their problems to be magically resolved for them.
-Instead, offer tools, resources, and to be a sounding board for ideas.
+Many executives lament that when they first adopt employee empowerment initiatives in their firms, people continue to come to their offices expecting their issues to be miraculously resolved.
+Instead, give tools and resources and serve as a sounding board for ideas.

 5. Give constructive feedback